huangjp28/huangjp28.github.io/_teaching/04_calculus2.md

 ---
 #### About tutorial and homework

-In the tutorial classes some selected exercises from the textbook will be explained.
-After each tutorial class you can write down the answers of the exercises having been explained as homework.
+Each tutorial class has two sessions.
+The first session is given to you to solve some selected exercises from the textbook.
+In the second session the exercises will be explained.
+After each tutorial class you can write down the answers of the exercises as homework and submit it in the next class.
 In order to get the 10% scores from homework you need to hand in at least 10 times.